-^{}Effective Fall 2017, all graduates may take any courses, for credit, for one academic year following graduation.
+\Effective Fall 2017, all graduates may take any courses, for credit, for one academic year following graduation.

-^{}Apartments vary from 2bd, 1bd and studio.
+\Apartments vary from 2bd, 1bd and studio.
 Occupancy is at the discretion of the College

-1All semester tuition monies are due and payable upon the date of registration.
+&lt;sup>1All semester tuition monies are due and payable upon the date of registration.

-2under 12 and over 20 credit hours per semester (Should we note increase to 24?)
+&lt;sup>2under 12 and over 20 credit hours per semester

-3Matriculated students pay no additional fee to audit a course.
+&lt;sup>3Matriculated students pay no additional fee to audit a course.
 Alumni may audit at a discounted rate of 50%.